Facing the Challenges of the 21st Century with a Globally Connected Academia

 Katekisama is a wooden sculpture of Erasmus of Rotterdam from the 16th century.
 The sculpture, today in the National Museum in Tokyo, was attached to the stern of the ship De Liefde, which was the first Dutch ship to land in Japan in the year 1600.
 For centuries the mysterious sculpture was kept in a Buddhist monastery, its origin forgotten and its meaning interpreted in many different ways, be it as a Chinese god, a bogeyman or a missionary.

 Katekisama symbolizes global connections and the importance of intellectual exchange.
 As a global hybrid, the figure illustrates the development of a new direction in the social sciences and humanities: it stands for a new global competence in academic education and research and for the innovative potential and unifying power of scientific exchange and universities over many centuries.
 Katekisama thus shows a path of humanitarian universalism across all kinds of borders.

-The program produces a dynamic platform of exchange along three modes of collaboration:
+The program produces a dynamic platform of exchange along different modes of collaboration:

 These courses enable digital forms of mobility for students.
 They are courses offered in English and open to the (PhD) students.
 Students at the participating universities benefit from a broader range of courses, an increase in the proportion of English-language instructors, and insights into the study system and learning styles of another university.
 Digital mobility in teaching also provides more convenience and a more inclusive studying experience for all students, for instance for those with child or other care obligations.

 Open Courses in the current semester can be found here.